-In order to assist the Underwriters in complying with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the City will enter into a Continuing Disclosure Agreement with Digital Assurance Certification, L.L.C., as dissemination agent for the benefit of the Registered Owners (as defined in such agreement) of the 2015 Bonds, to be dated the date of original delivery and payment for the 2015 Bonds, the form of which is annexed hereto as APPENDIX E.
+In order to assist the Underwriters in complying with the requirements of Rule 15c2-12 promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended, the City will enter into a Continuing Disclosure Agreement with Digital Assurance Certification, L.L.C., as dissemination agent for the benefit of the Registered Owners (as defined in such agreement) of the 2015B Bonds, to be dated the date of original delivery and payment for the 2015B Bonds, the form of which is annexed hereto as APPENDIX E.

 During the previous five years, the City has failed on occasion to timely file event notices related to certain changes to ratings assigned to bonds issued by or on behalf of the City including: (i) certain enhanced rating changes (related to changes to the credit quality of bond insurers and of banks providing credit and liquidity support for certain variable rate bonds); and (ii) certain underlying credit rating changes.
 In other instances, the City timely filed such notices but did not associate the notices with all specific relevant outstanding obligations or filed the notice through incorporation by reference of information in an offering document.
-The foregoing description of instances of non-compliance by the City with its continuing disclosure undertakings should not be construed as an acknowledgement by the City that any such instance was material.
+The foregoing description of instances of non-compliance by the City that any such instance was material.
 As of the date hereof, the City is currently in compliance in all material respects with its previous undertakings with regard to continuing disclosure for prior obligations issued.
 The City has reviewed and updated its disclosure policies and procedures to ensure that the City remains in compliance with its continuing disclosure undertakings in the future.